ECB to acknowledge weak growth but keep policy unchanged

 Investors now see a hike only in mid-2020, keeping borrowing costs low, even without explicit commentary from the ECB.

-“If, however, we move from a risk of a technical recession in some countries, our baseline, to a protracted downturn with knock-on effects on the labor market and possibly financial stability, then the ECB would be forced into something more drastic,” Bank of America Merrill Lynch said.
+“If, however, we move from a risk of a technical recession in some countries, our baseline, to a protracted downturn with knock-on effects on the labour market and possibly financial stability, then the ECB would be forced into something more drastic,” Bank of America Merrill Lynch said.

 “We don’t think the ECB is there, especially not in the midst of a succession debate for several board positions, which probably incentivises a lot of candidates to take a centrist stance.”